SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 ![Reports](/images/users-guide/getting-started/getting-started-add-a-new-report.png)

 1. Click the **Add report** button to open the **Add report** dialog window.
-2. In the **Menu label** field, enter a name for the report, for this tutorial name the report "Smartphone Measurements" and optionally provide a description below.
+2. In the **Menu label** field, enter a name for the report.
+For this tutorial name the report "Smartphone Measurements" and optionally provide a description below.
 3. You can display the report in the navigator with the option **Show in navigator** but we will leave that unchecked in this tutorial.
 4. In the **Layout** section, change the theme to "Branded" and set the header style to "Border".
 In the **Preview** section at the right, a preview of the selected layout settings is immediately displayed to visualize your selections.